lostintangent/gistpad-mcp/README.md

 ### Additional resources

-If you'd like to expose either your archived gists and/or starred gists as resources, then simply update your MCP server configu to pass the `--archived` and/or `--starred` flags to the `gistpad-mcp` CLU.
+If you'd like to expose either your archived gists and/or starred gists as resources, then simply update your MCP server configurstion, in order to pass the `--archived` and/or `--starred` flags to the `gistpad-mcp` CLI.

 <ins>Unsupported/future enhancements:</ins>